-To operate the livewell, located on the forward console, open the seacock on the port side of the aft bilge.
+To operate the livewell located on the forward console, open the seacock on the port side of the aft bilge.
 The livewell switch at the helm should be in the "on" position.
 Place the standpipe in the drain located in the bottom of the livewell box.
 The standpipe must be pushed down until the black flange makes contact with the flange on the drain fitting.
 The livewell will fill with water through an inlet fitting near the bottom of the box.
 The water level will rise to a point even with the strainer on the standpipe and drain overboard.
-See "Livewell Layout" on page 8-14 and "Livewell/Washdown System" on page 8-15 for an overview of the system.
+Reference "Livewell Layout" on page 8-16 and "Livewell/Washdown System" on page 8-17 for layout diagrams.